Post Docs

 rosina.soler@ist.ac.at

-I am a field biologist and coordinate annual field sampling of the hybrid zone in the Pyrenees (north of Spain) between wild populations of snapdragons (Anthirrinum) that differ in flower colour.
+In Barton group, I also coordinate annual field sampling of the hybrid zone in the Pyrenees (north of Spain) between wild populations of snapdragons (Antirrhinum) that differ in flower colour.
 We record the occurrence of new and old flowering individuals, taking morphological measurements, and collecting leaves and flower samples.
 I am currently interested in studying the life cycle of Antirrhinum species and their interaction with ecological and environmental factors.